f1yn/cockpit-ultralight/README.md

 4. `git branch -b main` will create a main branch, that's based on template
 5. `git push` will sync your repo, assuming you've already setup git

-### Method B (Custom Repository)
+### Method B - Creating Custom Repository (any platform)

 This method is useful for developing more than plugin at a time, and makes porting updates a little easier (I'm currently doing this with a few projects).

 1. Create a new git project on your provider of choice (i.e GitHub)
-2. Clone the ultralight repo locally, prefferably in a directory that will match your project:
+2. Clone the ultralight repo locally, preferably in a directory that will match your project:

     ```bash
     git clone https://github.com/f1yn/cockpit-ultralight my-cockpit-project